ctindel/evoptgroup.com/content/blog/20251103-new-moms-guide-recovering-core.md

 ## Your Postpartum Recovery Timeline

-### 0-6 Weeks: Survival and Breathing
-### 6-12 Weeks: Foundation Building
-### 3-6 Months: Strength Development
-### 6-9 Months: Return to Activities
-### 9-12 Months: Full Recovery
-### 12+ Months: Optimization
+**0-6 Weeks: Survival and Breathing** - Focus on rest and basic breathing patterns **6-12 Weeks: Foundation Building** - Begin gentle activation and movement **3-6 Months: Strength Development** - Progressive strengthening begins **6-9 Months: Return to Activities** - Gradual return to preferred exercises **9-12 Months: Full Recovery** - Approach pre-pregnancy function **12+ Months: Optimization** - Build beyond previous capabilities

 Remember: This is a guide, not a rule.
 Your timeline is YOUR timeline.

 ## The Partner's Guide to Support

 ### How Partners Can Help:
-- Take baby for breathing practice time
-- Remind about posture
-- Support nutrition needs
-- Encourage rest
-- Celebrate small wins
-- Never compare to others
+Partners can support recovery by taking the baby so mom can focus on breathing practice, gently reminding about posture without nagging, supporting nutrition needs by preparing healthy meals, encouraging rest even when it feels selfish, celebrating small wins and progress, and never comparing her to other mothers or previous pregnancies.

 ## The Bottom Line